TonyInvent/zdt_step_motor_test/README.md

 ## Getting Started:

-Clone the repository, install the required dependencies, and run the `zdt_step_motor.py` script to launch the control interface.
+Clone the repository, install the required dependencies, and run the `python zdt_step_motor.py` script to launch the control interface.